 Characteristics: You’re a Wood Ox if you’re born in 1925 or 1985.
 In 2020, you’re 95 or 35 years old.
 Your Totem Number is 2.

-Personality: Attached to traditional values just like his congeners, the Wood Ox is a bit more sociable than them.
+Personality: Attached to traditional values just like his congeners, the person born in the Year of the Wood Ox is a bit more sociable than them.
 In a perpetual analysis of the strengths and weaknesses of his direct environment, he is a formidable businessman.
 Great worker, the Wood Ox won't hesitate to sacrifice his pleasure if necessary, social success being such an absolute life goal for him.
 Clever and independent, his remarkable honesty doesn't prevent him from rallying the majority opinion, rather than defending his own ideas, especially when he feels that he risks not benefiting from a given situation.
 The Wood Ox is also not the kind to weep for the bad fate that can happen to others, so that one can sometimes find him insensitive and even rigid.
 Finally, the Wood Ox has a much better team spirit than the others of his kind, with the only condition, of course, to be the captain of the ship.

 🔥 Fire Ox